Azure/moby-packaging/README.md

 ### Specify the package layout

 Packages for distro repositories are essentially archives (tarballs, cpio, zip files) containing files at their final destination on the target system.
-They additionally contain additional information, such as post-install scripts (to be run on the target system), dependency information, and a description.
+They also contain additional information, such as post-install scripts (to be run on the target system), dependency information, and a description.

 To specify where our newly built binary should go, we have to tell moby-packaging where to find them in our container, and where they belong on